svaarala/duktape/doc/debugger.rst

     REP 7 "message" "Hello there!"
 EOM

-Inspect a property of an Ecmascript object using a specific string key without causing side effects such as getter calls.
+Inspect a property of an Ecmascript object using a specific string key without causing side effects such as getter calls or Proxy traps.
 The result is either:

 * A property value using the format described below.